SAP-archive/cloud-sdk-cli/README.md

 _See code: [@oclif/plugin-autocomplete](https://github.com/oclif/plugin-autocomplete/blob/v0.1.5/src/commands/autocomplete/index.ts)_

-## `sap-cloud-sdk generate-vdm`
+## `sap-cloud-sdk generate-odata-client`

-Generates a virtual data model (VDM) from a edmx service file definition.
+Generates a OData client from a edmx service file definition.
 For SAP solutions, you can find these definitions at https://api.sap.com/.

 ```
 USAGE
-  $ sap-cloud-sdk generate-vdm
+  $ sap-cloud-sdk generate-odata-client

 OPTIONS
   -i, --inputDir=inputDir                              (required) This directory will be recursively searched for